2024–25 F.C. Motagua season

 The 2024–25 season was F.C.
 Motagua's 78th season in existence and the club's 59th consecutive season in the top fight of Honduran football.
-In addition to the domestic league, the club also competed in the 2024 CONCACAF Central American Cup and the 2025 CONCACAF Champions Cup.
+In addition to the domestic league, the club competed in the 2024 CONCACAF Central American Cup and the 2025 CONCACAF Champions Cup.

 Overview

-The club tried to improve their 2023–24 season where they finished title-less.
+The club tried to improve on their 2023–24 season, where they finished title-less.
 On 30 October 2024, F.C.
-Motagua qualified to the 2025 CONCACAF Champions Cup after defeating C.D. Águila in the 2024 CONCACAF Central American Cup Play-in round, thus becoming the only Honduran team to obtain such achievement.
-On 22 December, the club achieved the Apertura title which represented their 19th domestic league; obtaining also, a qualification to the 2025 CONCACAF Central American Cup.
+Motagua qualified to the 2025 CONCACAF Champions Cup after defeating C.D. Águila in the 2024 CONCACAF Central American Cup play-in round, thus becoming the only Honduran team to obtain such achievement.
+On 22 December, the club achieved the Apertura title, which represented their 19th domestic league, also obtaining a qualification to the 2025 CONCACAF Central American Cup.
 On 26 February 2025, the club was eliminated from the 2025 CONCACAF Champions Cup's Round one after losing 2–5 on aggregate against FC Cincinnati.
 On 17 May, the club lost on aggregated 1–2 against Real C.D.
 España in the Clausura semifinals, ending their season.